Detailed Configuration Examples

 Forward real GCP logs to SenseOn collector.

-Forwards RAW JSON logs without wrapping.
+Forwards RAW JSON logs without wrapping - exactly as customers would.

 """